marcossnikel/ORM_NodeJS/notes.md

 PK -> Primary Key

-Ordem -> modelos que nao usam FK -> Foreign Keys
+Order to create  -> models that don´t use FK - - - -> Foreign Keys

 You need to create the migrations in order of use (using the relationship) of then to check the order